jbq/pkg-salt/doc/ref/configuration/master.rst

 output for each changed state if set to 'full', but if set to 'terse' the output will be shortened to a single line.
 If set to 'mixed', the output will be terse unless a state failed, in which case that output will be full.
+If set to 'changes', the output will be full unless the state didn't change.

 .. code-block:: yaml